SiliconLabs/zephyr_applications/README.md

 ### Getting started with basic examples ###

 You can start with a variety of examples in the `zephyrproject/zephyr/sample` directory.
-It might be best to approach Zephyr and understand how Zephyr works.
+It might be best to approach Zephyr and understand how it works.

 The typical example outline as below: